Regular ongoing costs of owning a home

 The next steps

-While owning a home comes with a variety of ongoing costs, it takes planning and regular savings to keep these expenses manageable and make home ownership a positive experience.
+While owning a home comes with a variety of ongoing costs, it takes planning and regular savings to keep these expenses manageable, avoid mortgage stress and make home ownership a positive experience.
 By being aware of these costs, you’ll be able to enjoy the perks of having your own home without the stress of sudden financial surprises.
 If you’re researching loan options, a good starting point is NAB’s home loan selector tool to see what loans are available and how much they could cost.
 If you’re ready to get started on your home buying journey, visit us at your local branch, set up an appointment or call us on 13 78 79 to speak to one of our home loan experts.

 Ready to purchase your home?